-Having attended both of these churches, and not having been an alter boy or a lay person, I had never been “behind the scenes” of either.
+Having attended both of these churches, and not having been an altar boy or a lay person, I had never been "behind the scenes" of either.
 Well, one of those churches can be scratched from my bucket list!
-Father Louis Richard was gracious enough to open St. Mary Magdalen church for me (and my videographer Millennial Sam), and he gave us a thorough tour, to include the bell and clock tower.
+Father Louis Richard was gracious enough to open St. Mary Magdalen church for me (and my videographer Millennial Sam), and he gave us a thorough tour, including the bell and clock tower.

 Did you know that, back in the 1970s, the church had a psychedelic-painted coffee shop?
 Father Louis told us that he and some other friends from high school helped turn that part of the basement into a coffee shop for the high school kids to hang out after school.
 The "grown-ups" weren't too keen on it, but the clergy felt it was a good idea, as it kept the kids close to the church.
 That coffee shop has since been transformed into a chapel (1975), as you'll see in the video.